f0rever512/localrp-gmod/README.md

 # LocalRP
 English
 -
-LocalRP — build for Garry's Mod, consisting of a gamemode and modules (addons).
+LocalRP — build for Garry's Mod, consisting of a gamemode and modules (addons), intended for local game.
 Build has the following features:
 - Elements of RP and realism
 - Settings that make the game more enjoyable
 - Sandbox-based gamemode